megawac/backbone.marionette/docs/marionette.view.md

 # Marionette.View

-Marionette has a base `Marionette.View` class that other views extend from.
+Marionette has a base `Marionette.View` class which extends `Backbone.View` and other `Marionette` view classes extend from.
 This base view provides some common and core functionality for other views to take advantage of.

 **Note:** The `Marionette.View` class is not intended to be used directly.
 It exists as a base view for other view classes